-Carers may be eligible for specific financial support payments from the Federal Government to assist with their costs of living providing they live in Australia and they meet residence requirements.
+Carers may be eligible for specific financial support payments from the Federal Government to assist with their living costs, providing they live in Australia and meet residence requirements.

 Carers who provide full-time care may be eligible for the fortnightly Carer Payment to help them meet their basic costs of living.